PubInv/ventmon-ventilator-inline-test-monitor/README.md

 ## Configuration

-Because we are developing a modular, composable, respiration ecosystem, configuring a VentMon T0.4 is a little complicated.
-The diagrams below try to capture three distince approaches: using our public data lake (easiest), using Apache (requires understanding httpd.conf and fully understanding all pieces), and a Docker Image (we have not actually created this, but we plan to).
+Configuring a VentMon T0.4 is a little complicated because we are developing a modular, composable, respiratory ecosystem.
+The diagrams below try to capture three distinct approaches: using our public data lake (easiest), using Apache (requires understanding httpd.conf and fully understanding all pieces), and a Docker Image (we have not actually created this, but we plan to).

 Public Data Lake: